virtual/hugo-static-satinflame/content/about.md

 ## Resources

 Many of these are affiliate links to services I use *daily*.
 I'm grateful to these companies and would recommend you give them a try!
-Please tweet @graphical if you have any questions.
+Please tweet @satinflame if you have any questions.

 - <a href="https://www.teamwork.com/partner/5c1s2ilctg">Teamwork (Project Management)</a>
 - <a href="https://m.do.co/c/37313c752e08">DigitalOcean (Web Hosting)</a>